DavidJeffrey04/Brain-Tumor-Classification-CNN/Results/README.md

-Results folder for storing confusion matrices and plots.
+Results folder for storing confusion matrices and classification report.